 -----or the British Government is the cause, but because there is a vacuum in the North, perhaps we have to do a lot more down here.

 Unike Senator O'Sullivan, I grew up some 40 miles from the Border in Boyle, County Roscommon.
 One of the great days of my life was the signing of the Anglo-Irish Agreement in 1985.
 I had just come back from Australia and Garrett FitzGerald was a hero of mine.
 The Anglo-Irish Agreement was not perfect.
-It failed to achieve reconciliation amongst the two communities and to stop political violence but it was the cornerstone of the Good Friday Agreement, which for more than 20 years has been ensuring peace on this island.
+It failed to achieve reconciliation among the two communities and to stop political violence but it was the cornerstone of the Good Friday Agreement, which for more than 20 years has been ensuring peace on this island.
 My party has consistently worked to achieve a peaceful and prosperous future for the people of this island, North and South.
 In government, we helped secure the Sunningdale Agreement, the Anglo-Irish Agreement, the Stormont House Agreement and the Fresh Start Agreement.
-We will continue to work with the parties in the North and with the British Government, as we to seek to ensure that devolution is restored and that Northern Ireland's voice is heard again at this critical time.
+We will continue to work with the parties in the North and with the British Government, as we seek to ensure that devolution is restored and that Northern Ireland's voice is heard again at this critical time.
 We are committed to this work, no matter how many setbacks may arise or how long it takes.
 This is a shared island with a shared future.
 We want to shape that future together, working together for the benefit of all of our people.
 Our vision for the island of Ireland embraces all identities, religions and minorities.
 Fine Gael has always been about building relationships and bringing communities and people together.

 We must recognise that unionism is integral to Irish culture, heritage and history.
 Comprehensive progress on legacy issues concerning the Troubles is crucial to meeting the legitimate needs and expectations of victims and survivors and contributing to broader societal reconciliation as an integral part of the peace process.
 The Government will continue to engage in support of that, consistent with its role and responsibilities as co-guarantor of the Good Friday Agreement.
-The Programme for A Partnership Government commits to building on the progress made to establish the comprehensive institutional framework for dealing with the past that is provided for under the 2014 Stormont House Agreement, keeping the needs of the victims and survivors at the core of its approach.
+A Programme for A Partnership Government commits to building on the progress made to establish the comprehensive institutional framework for dealing with the past that is provided for under the 2014 Stormont House Agreement, keeping the needs of the victims and survivors at the core of its approach.
 Victims and survivors have had to wait for far too long for a suitable and effective system in Northern Ireland to deal with the legacies of the Troubles.
 During the ten years since the commencement of the Eames-Bradley process in June 2007, successive efforts have been made to address legacy issues, particularly to meet the legitimate needs and expectations of victims and survivors.
 However, this is still sought and urgently needed.
 We have engaged extensively with the Secretary of State for Northern Ireland and with all the political parties to support a way forward in implementing the comprehensive legacy framework agreed under the Stormont House Agreement.
 The Secretary of State agreed on the imperative of moving ahead with full implementation of the Stormont House Agreement.

 I was very concerned by the announcement by the Police Ombudsman for Northern Ireland on 14 February of receipt of significant new materials from the PSNI.
 The ombudsman indicated that the discovery of the new materials will delay the publication of the report into events connected to actions of loyalist paramilitaries in the north west between 1988 and 1994.
 Our thoughts are first and foremost with all the families affected.
 This is a most difficult and anxious time for each family affected, as they must now wait even longer for the ombudsman's report into their cases.
 It is important to allow the ombudsman, Mr. Michael Maguire, the necessary space to complete the investigation, taking account of the newly uncovered material.
 I hope the Government will keep this matter under very close review in the period ahead.
 The development makes clear that the Stormont House Agreement framework is urgently needed in order to provide a comprehensive process for addressing legacy investigations and issues in Northern Ireland which is focused on the needs of victims and survivors.
 I ask the Minister and the Government to continue to engage with the British Government and the political parties in Northern Ireland to seek the implementation of the Stormont House Agreement as soon as possible.